Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 == Prerequisites

 *Assumed knowledge:*
-- Basic programming experience (any language).
+- Basic programming experience (preferably in Rust, but examples are explained).
-- Undergraduate-level discrete mathematics (sets, functions, logic).
+- Undergraduate discrete mathematics (sets, functions, relations, basic logic).
 - Familiarity with graphs and trees.

 *Helpful but not required:*
+- Understanding of compilers or program analysis.
-- Experience with Rust or functional programming.
+- Experience with functional programming patterns.
-- Previous exposure to program analysis or compilers.
+- Exposure to Boolean algebra or propositional logic.
-- Basic understanding of logic and Boolean algebra.

-If you're missing background in any area, Appendix A provides concise summaries of mathematical prerequisites.
+*For @part-ii (advanced readers):*
+- Mathematical maturity for reading proofs.
+- Comfort with order theory (partially ordered sets, lattices).
+- Familiarity with fixpoint theorems.

+Don't let prerequisites intimidate you --- the guide builds concepts incrementally.
+When mathematical background is needed, we provide intuition before formalism.

 == Companion Resources

-This guide is part of a larger ecosystem:
+This guide is part of a comprehensive ecosystem:

-- *bdd-rs library*: Open-source Rust implementation at #link("https://github.com/Lipen/bdd-rs").
+- *`bdd-rs` library*: Open-source Rust implementation at #link("https://github.com/Lipen/bdd-rs")[github.com/Lipen/bdd-rs].
-- *Code examples*: All examples from this guide are in the repository.
+- *Code examples*: All examples from this guide are in the `bdd-rs/examples/abstract-interpretation/` directory.
-- *Research paper*: A concise academic paper presents the core contributions.
-- *Benchmarks*: Complete benchmark suite for reproducing results.
+- *Test suite*: Comprehensive tests validate correctness of implementations.

+All code is open-source and contributions are welcome.

 == Acknowledgments

-This guide builds on decades of research in abstract interpretation (pioneered by Patrick and Radhia Cousot) and symbolic verification using BDDs (advanced by Randal Bryant and many others).
+This guide builds on decades of foundational research.

-The bdd-rs library and this guide are open-source projects, welcoming contributions from the community.
+Abstract interpretation was pioneered by Patrick and Radhia Cousot in their seminal work.
+Binary Decision Diagrams were introduced by Randal Bryant, revolutionizing symbolic verification.
+Countless researchers have extended these foundations --- their work is cited throughout.

+The `bdd-rs` library represents a modern synthesis of these ideas, optimized for Rust's ownership model and designed for practical deployment.

-Thank you to everyone who has contributed code, feedback, and insights.
+Thank you to the open-source community for feedback, bug reports, and contributions that have improved both the library and this guide.

 == Let's Begin

-Program verification is a journey from informal reasoning to mathematical certainty.
+Program verification is not just an academic exercise --- it's a necessity for building reliable, secure systems.
+Testing alone cannot guarantee correctness in modern software.
+We need tools that reason about *all* possible behaviors, not just sampled executions.

-This guide equips you with powerful tools for analyzing programs automatically, guaranteeing properties that testing alone cannot ensure.
+This guide equips you with the theory and practice of BDD-guided abstract interpretation:
+- *Theory*: Understand why these techniques work and when they apply.
+- *Practice*: Implement analyses using the `bdd-rs` library.
+- *Applications*: Apply these tools to real security and verification problems.

-Whether you're here to understand how verification works, to apply these techniques to your own code, or to advance the state of the art, this guide aims to be a valuable resource.
+Whether you're here to understand how verification works, to apply these techniques to your own code, or to advance the state of the art, this guide aims to be your companion.

 Let's dive in!